 Any requirement for bid security and the amount and format it should take (bid security should not be required for pre-qualification).

 Potential bidders who are interested in competing for the procurement in the invitation to bid would then obtain the bidding documents or pre-qualification documents.
-The bidding documents contain a full statement of the procurement requirement together the evaluation criteria, the terms and conditions for bidding and the contract terms.
+The bidding documents contain a full statement of the procurement requirement together with the evaluation criteria, the terms and conditions for bidding and the contract terms.
 They indicate any requirement that must accompany a bid, such as product samples, bid security or documentary evidence to demonstrate the bidder’s qualifications.

 The purpose of bid security is to discourage frivolous bids and to ensure that a successful bidder will stand by his offer.
 A bid security should take the form of a bank guarantee issued by a reputable bank acceptable to the PE.
 As the cost of obtaining bid security can be burdensome, particularly for small and medium-sized enterprises, it should only be required when there is considered to be a serious risk of default.
 Bid security should be expressed as a fixed amount that does not exceed 2% of the expected bid price.
 The format of a bank guarantee is provided in the standard bidding documents.
 Bid securities should be returned to bidders upon contract award, unless there are grounds for forfeiture of bid security, such as where the successful bidder refuses to sign the contract.